 Brands that Used QR Codes for Business and Redefined Consumer Engagement

 QRCodeChimp online QR Code Generator makes the codes mainstream by providing diverse business applications.
 Here, we have aggregated a few use-cases for business marketing, lest you need some inspiration.

 Who doesn’t love the kings of burgers?
 Sure you do.
 In lieu of the pandemic, the brand launched two exciting offers for their home-struck customers.
 One of the offers encouraged users to scan the QR Code shown on their TV commercial.
 And the code scan redirected users to a landing page where they can redeem the coupon for Free Whopper on Burger King mobile application.

 - As a brand, you can also redirect your users to any digital content from any print advertisement.
 You can also integrate Customer Loyalty Programs to retain existing customers and boost ROI.

 “Stuck in traffic?
 Scan and watch Yves and Lancôme products tutorial”.
 L’Oreal collaborated with Glamour to promote its eCommerce store application page by placing QR Codes on the inside of hire-cabs.
 Users stuck in heavy traffic were urged to scan the code to watch ‘How to Use Makeup Products’ and then redirect them to the App Store.
 The marketing idea boosted L’Oreal app download by 80%.

-- You can add QR Code vCard to help customers save your contact details directly on their phones without typing, QR Code Google Maps to share physical store’s location, QR Code Photo Gallery to showcase your projects, or QR Code Social Media to provide a link to your social media profile.
+- You can add a vCard QR Code to help customers save your contact details directly on their phones without typing.
+A Google Map QR Code to share a physical store’s location.
+A Photo Gallery QR Code to showcase your projects.
+Or QR Code Social Media to provide a link to your social media profile.

 Look up QR Code Chimp to access a variety of customizable options, different use-cases which can be used in QR codes for business.